-Observations are also taken under different Observing Strategies.
-Strategies are not implemented in ESO's Data Flow System, but may help the users in their own data reduction.
+Observations are also taken under different Observing Strategies, which are defined in the observing templates in P2PP.
+Note that these strategy keywords are ignored in ESO's Data Flow System, but may help the users in their own data reduction.
 The strategy used is written to the image headers (keyword TPL OBSSTRG).